1,000+ Opportunities

 gov MAIL: ATTN: Division of Finance and Administration Department of Social Services Jefferson City, MO 65102-1082 Stop Human Trafficking Coalition of Central Mo MO Coalition Against Domestic & Sexual Violence Child Abuse & Neglect Hotline

-Based on current listing details, eligibility includes: Public and nonprofit organizations providing services to crime victims in Missouri.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public and nonprofit organizations providing services to crime victims in Missouri.
+Confirm the full requirements in the official notice before applying.

-The current target date is December 6, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Victims of Crime Act (VOCA) Grant are due December 6, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.